perl-actions/install-with-cpm/README.md

 # install-with-cpm

-GitHub action to install App::cpm
+GitHub action to install Perl modules using [App::cpm](https://github.com/skaji/cpm)

 This action installs 'cpm' as root so you can then use it in your workflow.